The Save Me Trust

 The wildlife hospital is equipped with specialist equipment including x-ray machines, a fully functioning operating theatre and intensive care units.
 There are full time veterinary surgeons living on site, supported by a team of trained volunteers.
 The rescue has a network of secure soft release enclosures and sites for reintroducing outpatients into the wild.

-How will we know it's working?
+How do we know it's working?

 Wildlife patient numbers are carefully recorded and monitored, as are numbers of outpatient releases and long-term tracking of outcomes among released animals.